skoolkid/skoolkit/sphinx/source/html-templates.rst

 section when the template is formatted.

-In addition to the universal identifiers, the following page-level identifiers are available in every full-page template:
+In addition to the universal identifiers, the following page-level identifiers are available in the :ref:`t_Page` template, and any subtemplates it includes:

 * ``javascripts`` - a list of javascript objects; each one has a single attribute, ``src``, which holds the relative path to the JavaScript file